razzius/fish-functions/README.md

-Fish config and functions for making common tasks more convenient.
+Config and functions for the [Fish Shell](https://fishshell.org), making common tasks more convenient.

 ## Installation